Pop quiz. What’s wrong with this order confirmation email?

-Their purchase is still fresh in your customer’s mind and it’s likely they’re still online (maybe even on your website).
+Your customer’s purchase is still fresh in their mind and it’s likely they’re still online (maybe even on your website).

 2. The Expectation

 People want to know their order went through.
 They’re actively waiting to hear from you.
-In fact, the click through rate for order confirmation emails is three times higher than promotional emails.
+In fact, the click through rate for transactional emails is three times higher than promotional emails.